Azure/terraform-azurerm-avm-res-operationalinsights-workspace/README.md

 ### <a name="input_location"></a> [location](#input\_location)

-Description: (Required) Specifies the suppored Azure location where the Log Anayltics Workspace should exist.
+Description: (Required) Specifies the suppored Azure location where the Log Analytics Workspace should exist.
 Changing this forces a new resource to be created

 Type: `string`